 • Songs don’t have to be memorized, if they are, I would have them memorized at least 1 month in advance from the recital day.

-• Please pick just one song per student.
+• Please pick just ONE song per student.

 • If your student has been playing a while and is a good practicer and you want to move this timeline back slightly, please do so.
 Do what you feel is best for the student.